hpehl/maven-multi-module-template/README.md

 The script `release.sh` starts a new release.
 You should make the following adjustments:

 - specify your git remotes using the array `GIT_REMOTES`.
-If your working on a forked repository this is most likely `("origin" "upstream")`
+If you're working on a forked repository this is most likely `("origin" "upstream")`
 - adjust the variable `WORKFLOW_URL` to your needs

 ```shell